bhauman/figwheel-main/docs/_includes/main-api-docs.md

 `:config` option map will cause any metadata on the `:options` map to be ignored.

-The `figwheel-config-o-build` arg can be a build or a map of Figwheel options that will be used in place of the options found in a `figwheel-main.edn` file if present.
+The `figwheel-config-or-build` arg can be a build or a map of Figwheel options that will be used in place of the options found in a `figwheel-main.edn` file if present.